ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 2. Use Strong Language to Demand an End to the Behavior

-It may be tempting to ask for abuse to stop in a gentle manner, especially if you are afraid of the consequences.
+It may be tempting to ask for abuse to stop gently, especially if you are afraid of the consequences.
 Your best bet is to be specific and firm in your request.
 “I need you to stop saying xx because it makes me feel yy,” for example, is a clear way of communicating that you want the verbally abusive behavior to stop.

 3. Do Not Participate in the Abuse